 Mosquitofish are available for pickup at the District's office at 155 Mason Circle in Concord Monday through Friday (except holidays) from 8:00 a.m. to 4:30 p.m.
 Containers are provided.
+One fish per every four square feet of a water feature's total surface area is how we determine how many fish to provide to residents.
 Please call in advance (925) 685-9301 if you need large numbers (50 or more) for a water feature such as a swimming pool or large pond.
-This applies to residents who are going to obtain fish from the District office ONLY).
+This applies to residents who are going to obtain fish from the District office ONLY.
 READ MORE.

 These videos are dedicated to the biological element of our Integrated Vector Management Program - using mosquitofish and researching the potential species of other fish to help combat mosquito larvae naturally.
 READ MORE.

 Documentation of researching the potential for utilizing native species of fish for mosquito larva control and the potential for spawning in captivity of these fish.
 READ MORE.